pump-io/pump.io/README.md

     "expires_at":0
     }

-It will also add an entry into the database :

-You can dump the database :
-    /usr/bin/memcdump --servers=localhost

-    _databank_keys:client
-    _databank_index:client:webfinger:undefined
-    _databank_index:client:host:undefined
-   client:XXXXX

-You will find the clientID in there.
-But if you use the memory database the data will be lost between server runs and will need to rerun the configuration.
+It will also add an entry into the local database where you will find the clientID.
+Note that if you use the memory database the data will be lost between server runs and will need to rerun the configuration.

-This is used in the later calls.

 #### pump-register-user

-use this command to register a user :
+Use this command to register a user :

-    ./bin/pump-register-user  -u test_user -p YourFeypsoz8Password
+    ./bin/pump-register-user  -u *username* -p *password*

 ### pump-authorize

 After you register an app, you can authorize your user to use it.

-    ./bin/pump-authorize -u test_user
+    ./bin/pump-authorize -u *username*

 When you do that it will ask you to open a website, login and verify the value.
 You paste that back in and all is good.

 ## Making changes